Yashkalwar/AI_MSC_PROJECT/README.md

    ```bash
    python create_sample_data.py
    ```
    This creates the initial database with sample content that you can modify as needed.
+You can check the student ID from here which you will need to login in the web interface or the command line interface.

 2. **Start the Backend Server**:
    ```bash